Workers Compensation is not always the only remedy available for a serious injury on the job.

 Accidents in the workplace can range from a bruised thumb to an explosion causing brain injury or death.
 Every state has some kind of workers’ compensation system, but the benefits are always limited and never ever provide full compensation.
 In any situation involving catastrophic injury or death in the workplace or while on the job, consultation with experienced legal counsel is critical.
 Workers’ compensation laws generally prohibit lawsuits by an employee against his or her employer when an accident occurs on the job, except to obtain workers’ compensation benefits.
-Workers’ compensation benefits are typically limited to payment of medical bills and a portion of lost earnings.
+This is known as the “exclusive remedy” as against the employer.
+And, workers’ compensation benefits are typically limited to payment of medical bills and only a portion of lost earnings.
+Under workers compensation, nothing is paid as compensation for pain, suffering, mental anguish, or disruption of personal and family life, and there is never enough for future loss of earnings.

 Can I receive more than workers comp provides?